The #1 recipe!

 When cooking with marijuana, users opt for canna oil because it is so versatile.
 You can include it in desserts, your morning fry-up, sautéed vegetables, or even in your salad dressing!
 Above all, you have total control over its preparation.
 Once you have a handle on calculating THC content, you can determine how much you wish to use in a batch of pot butter.

 Best Way to Make Cannabis Cooking Oil

 One of the reasons why it is best to try pot butter or marijuana oil is because oils work well with weed.
-Marijuana’s compounds are fat soluble, so the higher an oil’s fat content, the easier it is for terpenes and cannabinoids such as THC to latch on and become absorbed into your body.
+Marijuana’s compounds are fat-soluble, so the higher an oil’s fat content, the easier it is for terpenes and cannabinoids such as THC to latch on and become absorbed into your body.

 As for the best canna oil recipe, all you need is a cup of cannabis flower and a cup of your preferred cooking oil.
-Other tools required include a double-boiler, slow cooker or saucepan, a grinder, and a strainer (a cheesecloth is fine).
+Other tools required include a double-boiler, slow cooker or saucepan, a grinder, and a filter (a cheesecloth is fine).
 Here is a simple step-by-step guide:

 - Grind your weed using a hand grinder.
-It is not a good idea to try a coffee grinder because it could obliterate your weed.
+It is not a good idea to try a coffee grinder because it could obliterate your pot.
 Please note that particles small enough to squeeze through the strainer will end up in the oil.

-- Add the weed and oil to the slow cooker or double-boiler and keep the cooker on low heat for a few hours.
+- Add the weed and oil to the slow cooker or double-boiler and keep the stove on low heat for a few hours.
 This results in decarboxylation, which is essential for your weed to provide a high.
 Six hours is enough when using a slow cooker.
 If you use a double-boiler, however, you may have to heat it for eight hours.